-Deutsche Telekom AG attaches great importance to protecting your personal data.
-We always inform you what personal data we collect, how your data is used, and how you can influence the process.
+Deutsche Telekom AG places great value on protecting your personal data.
+We will always let you know what personal data we’re collecting, how your data is used, and how you can influence the process.

 1. Where can I find the information that is important to me?